Oracle Open World 2008 Diaries: HP Oracle Database Machine

 PS: Oh… I forgot to say that HPODM runs RAC, of course.
 What else?
 There are 8 “normal” server units in a single HPODM but I think that’s flexible.
 I wonder if you can license Standard Edition for them?
 There are 2 quad core CPU’s.

-4 comments on “Oracle Open World 2008 Diaries: HP Oracle Database Machine”
+4 Responses to “Oracle Open World 2008 Diaries: HP Oracle Database Machine”

 Leave a Reply